WNT4: Early gonads

 Gonads arise from the thickening of coelomic epithelium, which at first appears as multiple cell layers.
 They later commit to sex determination, becoming either female or male under normal circumstances.
 Regardless of sex, though, WNT4 is needed for cell proliferation.
 In mouse gonads, it has been detected only eleven days after fertilization.
 If deficient in XY mice, there is a delay in Sertoli cell differentiation.
 Moreover, there is delay in sex cord formation.
 These issues are usually compensated for at birth.

 WNT4 also interacts with RSPO1 early in development.
 If both are deficient in XY mice, the outcome is less expression of SRY and downstream targets.
 Furthermore, the amount of SOX9 is reduced and defects in vascularization are found.
 These occurrences result in testicular hypoplasia.
 Male to female sex reversal, however, does not occur because Leydig cells remain normal.
 They are maintained by steroidogenic cells, now unrepressed.

+Female sexual development

+Wnt4, is a growth factor and member of the Wnt gene family that acts through frizzled receptors and intracellular signals which lead to transcriptional activation of a host of genes.
+Wnt4 is involved in various developmental processes however, it is understood for its role in the development of the kidneys as well as in the development of the female reproductive tract and female secondary sex characteristics.
+Wnt4 is expressed in the developing kidney, the mesonephros and the mesenchyme of the bipotential gonad, and aids in development of the female reproductive tract.
+Specifically, by supporting oocyte development and regulating the formation of the mullerian duct, which will give rise to the oviduct, uterus, cervix and upper vagina.
+The growth factor also regulates steroidogenesis through upregulating genes such as Dax1, a gene expressed in the developing ovary and responsible for the inhibition of steroidogenic enzymes and ultimately the prevention of testis formation.
+Models utilizing knockout mice have shown that the absence of Wnt4 results in the presence of steroidogenic enzymes, masculinization of female genitalia, failure of the wolffian duct to regress, absence of the mullerian duct as well as a decrease in oocyte numbers.
+Studies utilizing the knockout mouse model have highlighted the importance of Wnt4 in female reproductive development.